GlobalFishingWatch/GFW_technical_documentation/Encounters-and-loitering.md

 + `pipe_production_v20201001.published_events_encounters` -
 + `pipe_production_v20201001.encounters` - prior to creating published events encounters table, doesn’t have speed constraint
-+ `gfw_research.loitering_events_vYYYYMMDD` - loitering table is for all vessels types with no constraints on distance from shore and duration - analyst needs to add restrictions
++ `world-fishing-827.pipe_production_v20201001.loitering` - loitering table is for all vessels types with no constraints on distance from shore and duration - analyst needs to add restrictions

 ## Data Description